 Economic Effects of the Stock Market

-1. Wealth Effect
+1. Wealth effect

 The first impact is that people with shares will see a fall in their wealth.
 If the fall is significant it will affect their financial outlook.
 If they are losing money on shares they will be more hesitant to spend money; this can contribute to a fall in consumer spending.
 However, the effect should not be given too much importance.
 Often people who buy shares are prepared to lose money; their spending patterns are usually independent of share prices, especially for short term losses.
 The wealth effect is more prominent in the housing market.
+In Dec 2014, the value of the UK stock market was US $6.06 trillion so it has a big impact on wealth.

-2. Effect on Pensions
+2. Effect on pensions

 Anybody with a private pension or investment trust will be affected by the stock market, at least indirectly.
 Pension funds invest a significant part of their funds on the stock market.
 Therefore, if there is a serious fall in share prices, it reduces the value of pension funds.
 This means that future pension payouts will be lower.
 If share prices fall too much, pension funds can struggle to meet their promises.
 The important thing is the long term movements in the share prices.
 If share prices fall for a long time then it will definitely affect pension funds and future payouts.